 If you are a foreign national whose name is included in the immigration blacklist, your legal remedy is to write a letter request in order to lift your name in the blacklist.
 This should be addressed to the Commissioner of Immigration at the Main Office in Intramuros, Manila.
 Attached to your letter request are documents showing that the ground for your inclusion in the immigration blacklist no longer exist.
 All documents obtained abroad should be authenticated by the Philippine Embassy.
 More often than not, a simple letter request goes to the shredder.
 I mean, the procedure for lifting the blacklist seemed very easy (writing a letter request) but it is more uphill than you think.
 Writing a letter, though is not a guarantee that your request will be granted.

 Under the latest Issuance by the Bureau of Immigration, there are periods when to timely file your Letter Request in order to lift your name in the blacklist.
-For instance, those foreign nationals who have been blacklisted for overstaying in the Philippines can only file the Request or Petition Six (6) months from the date of the Blacklist Order.
-But if the overstaying is more than one year, you can only file the Request or Petition 12 months from the date of the Blacklist Order.
+For instance, those foreign nationals who have been blacklisted for overstaying in the Philippines can only file the Request or Petition Six (6) months after your blacklist.
+You can see the actual date of your blacklist in the Blacklist Order.
+But if the overstaying is more than one year, you can only file the Request or Petition 12 months after your Blacklist Order.
 Your Request or Petition will be dismissed outright if you file it prematurely.
 It is important to find out the actual date of your Blacklist Order (BLO) in order to avoid outright dismissal of your Request or Petition.

 There are foreign nationals, by reason of the gravity of their cases, are not qualified for lifting of their blacklist at the level of the Bureau of Immigration Commissioner.
 These are foreign nationals who have been blacklisted by reason of their involvement in subversive activities; conviction of a crime involving prohibited drugs and those who are Registered Sex Offenders.
-These cases require special approval by the Secretary of Justice for the Lifting.
+These cases require special approval by the Secretary of Justice to lift their names in the blacklist.

 If you have questions about this Article, please email me email@example.com or SMS me +63 917 5002878 or viber me +63 917 5002878.